thunklife/hencode/README.md

 # hencode
-Super basic base64 encode and decode
+Super basic base64 encode and decode.
+In Haskell.
+For the gram.